📖 Read Time: 12 Minutes

 The other choice you’ll be proper diet, aerobic and resistance training.
 With the addition of resistance training, you can assure that you’ll be burning more fat because of higher metabolic rate as well as gain muscle.

 Fat loss will be a lot faster compared to the other options because building muscle needs more energy.
 The more lean muscle you have, the faster you fats also get burned.
 Muscles cells assist in burning fatty acids and glycogen in the body.
-Your body will also be burning fats not only during workout but also
+Your body will also be burning fats not only during workout but also throughout the day.

 According to research, combining resistance training and cardio would be the best way.
 You’ll be losing weight from all the burnt fat while maintaining or even developing your lean muscle mass thanks to resistance training.